 In some cases, the answer is yes.
 Learn everything you need to know about building your credit with rent so you can take action quickly and effectively.

 How can rent improve your credit?

-Landlords and property management firms do not report rental payments to the credit bureaus, so there’s no way for an ongoing payment history to positively affect your credit score.
+Landlords and property management firms do not report rental payments to the credit bureaus, so there’s no way for an ongoing payment history to positively affect your credit history.

-Several new online services, however, offer rent reporting that get your payments listed on your credit report.
+Several new online services, however, offer to report rent payments to get them listed on your credit reports.

 Experian RentBureau collects rental payments for your credit report, while TransUnion lists the information directly onto your credit report.
 The catch, though, is that just because the information is there doesn’t mean it’s included in your credit score calculation.

 Newer scoring models, such as FICO 9, FICO XD, and VantageScore do include reported rent payments in your credit score.
 The problem is that most lenders don’t currently use the newest scoring models; FICO 8 is still one of the most common models for lenders.

 While some lenders actively seek borrowers with less than stellar credit, and therefore happily use reported rent payments, most prefer to use more traditional lending standards.

 Some rental reporting companies actual help customers find credit card offers from companies who do consider rental history.